rahul2227/bomberman_rl_RBN/agent_code/Q_learner/Documents/approaches.md

 The addition here is that to increase the number of states, I will be adding a all direction move, so that our agent knows that upon moving to that direction it will get rewarded.

+### Approach for finding coins
+The idea is to find a coin that is near to the agent and then steer the agent towards it.
+I see if there are any coins near the agent within the radius of 5 tiles(if the game is 17*17, it is increased while training if the field is larger) and when I found the fist coin I break the coin finding loop as that will give me only the coin nearest to the agent.

+Once I have the coin location I calculate the nearest path to the coin and get the most immediate action that our agent should take to get the coin and then reward the agent based on that.
+Also, In case I find no coin near the agent, for now I just take a random action.